URGENT ACTION NEEDED:

 Now it’s now up to the Senate to protect level funding, to ensure that opportunities to serve with the Peace Corps are protected.
 We must act now to make our voices heard - the Senate is expected to make their final decision by early September.

 The click-to-call tool on the left will help you get connected to your Senator.

 NorCalPCA's advocacy work focuses on supporting current, future, and Returned Peace Corps Volunteers.
 We coordinate with local and national efforts to advocate for Peace Corps related needs including health, budgetary, and other support services.

-Advocacy can take many shapes from collective emailing over coffee and computers, assisting a fellow Volunteer through hardship, or raising awareness about an issue in your country of service.
-If you are interested in getting involved with advocacy or have an idea for an event don't hesitate to reach out to NorCalPCA's Advocacy contact at: Advocacy@NorCalPCA.org
+Advocacy can take many shapes from collective email campaigns, to meeting with our elected representatives in person, or raising awareness about a variety of issues affecting volunteer service.
+If you are interested in getting involved with advocacy or have an idea for an event or project, please reach out to NorCalPCA's Advocacy Coordinator (Advocacy@NorCalPCA.org).

-As Representative Sam Farr (Columbia '64-'66) recently told a group of RPCVs "Be the squeaky wheel... or nobody pays attention".
-Every constituent email, tweet and call really do make a difference!
+As retired California Representative Sam Farr (Colombia '64-'66) once told a group of RPCVs: "Be the squeaky wheel... or nobody pays attention."
+Each constituent email, tweet, and call really does make a difference!